 As a child, I attended Hebrew school but hated it.
 I looked at my Bat Mitzvah as an opportunity to party rather than learn about Judaism.
 I was educated in public school and honestly didn’t imagine any different for my children.
 Neither Judaism nor Israel meant very much to me until I came to Israel for the first time after college.
 By coincidence, my mother had started working for the Central Agency for Jewish Education.
 Years later, thankfully, she encouraged me to go on an Israel hiking trip sponsored by the organization Livnot U’Lehibanot (To Build and Be Built), even though she’d never been to Israel herself.

 It was in Israel that I met and fell in love with my husband, the Jewish people, and the land of Israel.
-The program planted a seed of what it means to be a Jew.
+The program planted a seed of what it meant to be a Jew.
 The message we internalized was: This is your land.
 This is your Judaism.
 In one class, our teacher asked a question which set the tone for the rest of our lives: Are you a Jewish American or an American Jew?
 Max and I returned to the US as secular Zionists.

 You and Max were educated in public schools.
 What made you decide to send your own children to Jewish schools in Denver?